 Thomas Jefferson, author of America’s Declaration of Independence and its third president, was a man of the Enlightenment who believed in the authority of reason.
 But he never entirely abandoned the Christianity of his upbringing, and when he retired to his home in Virginia in 1809 he reconciled these two influences by making for himself a Gospel compatible with the dictates of reason.

-The Life and Morals of Jesus of Nazareth — the Jefferson Bible for short — was a cut-and-paste job.
+The Life and Morals of Jesus of Nazareth — known as the Jefferson Bible — was a cut-and-paste job.
 Jefferson collected Bibles in English, Greek, Latin and French, cut out the passages from the Gospels that displayed “the most sublime morality ever fallen from the lips of men” and pasted them in a folio of blank pages.
 Left behind in the mutilated Bibles was what he called the “dross added by Jesus’s biographers.”
 Jefferson’s purpose, he said, was to rescue the teachings of a great moralist — superior to Socrates or Cicero — from the misinterpretations and distortions of the writers of the Gospels.
 “It is as easy to separate those parts,” he wrote to his friend John Adams, “as to pick out diamonds from dunghills.”

 Absent from Jefferson’s Bible is any appearance of the supernatural.
 His Jesus performs no miracles, makes no claim to be the Son of God and forgives no sins.
 His birth is not heralded by angels and he is not resurrected.
 The Bible ends with a stone being placed in front of his grave.